 The need for child care is a reality for the majority of families with young children in Vermont.
 But for most families, child care is too expensive.
-In fact, middle-income Vermont families are spending up to nearly 40% of their income on child care.
+In fact, some middle-income Vermont families are spending more than 40% of their income on child care.

 The affordability challenge forces parents to make tough choices, pitting their natural desire to provide their children the best start in life against so many other needs—including their ability to keep a good job.

 The Child Care Financial Assistance Program (CCFAP) helps Vermont families afford child care.
 For most families, eligibility for assistance is determined by household income.
 The less a family earns, the more assistance they are eligible to receive.
 Families earning 300% of the 2017 Federal Poverty Level ($73,800 for a family of 4) or less are eligible.

 - Not enough families are eligible to receive assistance.

 - It doesn’t provide enough assistance to eligible families, some of whom are paying more than 40% of their income to child care—even with assistance.

 - The rates it pays to child care providers on behalf of eligible families are based on what providers were charging in 2008 and 2009—not their current costs.

 - Align tuition assistance rates paid to providers with rates charged by providers in 2015 (the most current rate information for providers from across the state at this time).

 - Increase eligibility for CCFAP from 300% of FPL to 350% of FPL to increase access to assistance.

 - Extend 100% tuition assistance to all eligible families at or below 200% of the FPL and then develop a new tuition assistance sliding scale that removes significant cliffs in the scale.